luciernaguz/pandas-challenge/README.md

 The notebook I present here is the clean version of my previous Jupyter notebook.

-Basically most of the solutions were solved making use of groupby identifying the column to be filtered and generating a dataframe and depending on the cases select to format the information using map or style.

-The solution consists of taking the source file with a csv extension from the Resources folder, loading this file and manipulating it with the grouped files, and placing it in the different DataFrames for each question they request to be solved.
+Basically consists of taking the source file with a csv extension from the Resources folder, loading this file and take a look of the information, I decide that most of the solutions were solved making use of groupby identifying the column to be filtered, put the corresponding information in variables and then placing it in the different DataFrames, then to format the information using map or style.

 To see the result, the most convenient thing is to take all the contents of the folder, so that the input information is taken, let's say the solution is to open the notebook in Jupyter Notebook and run it, the solutions will be shown.

 This challenge was complete done.
 Feel free to make any comments and observations.
 Thanks.

+In the end the notebook was saved with the dataframes already resolved and displayed, it is not necessary to do the run.